logesh21n/Taurus/README.md

 7. **waybackurls**: Install via [its GitHub repository](https://github.com/tomnomnom/waybackurls#installation).
 8. **anew**: Install from [its GitHub repository](https://github.com/tj/anew#installation).

+Install these tools using their respective installation methods, typically through package managers or direct downloads from their repositories.

 ## Installation Steps

 ### Step 1: Clone the repository: